Gov. Hochul provides Monday coronavirus update for NYS

-NEW YORK STATE (NEWS10) — The governor’s office Monday updated New Yorkers on the state’s progress combating COVID-19, and among the numbers is a death in Steuben County.
+NEW YORK STATE (NEWS10) — The governor’s office Monday updated New Yorkers on the state’s progress combating COVID-19.
+The Southern Tier has the second-lowest positivity rate, behind only New York City.

-“We know what COVID is capable of because we’ve seen the worst of it here in New York, and we don’t want to have to relive that experience,” Governor Hochul said.
-“We also know what works to fight back the virus – getting vaccinated, wearing a mask, and practicing basic safety protocols.
-It’s that simple, and I urge everyone who still needs to get their shot to do so as soon as possible because it can save your life.”
+“We are continuing to closely monitor the numbers across the state and working with localities to identify hotspots and dispatch resources as necessary,” Gov. Hochul said.
+“We all want to put COVID-19 behind us, but the reality is we still have more work to do – and we need to stay vigilant.
+The vaccine is still our greatest weapon in this fight, and those who are still unvaccinated need to understand the power they have in their hands to help New York and our nation finally beat this virus.”

 Monday’s data is summarized below: